martin0004/landmark_classification/README.md

 ### Data Loaders

-Data loaders read an image from disk, perform pre-processing on the picture and return a tensor which can be manipulated by the neural network.
+Data loaders read images from disk, perform pre-processing on these images and return tensors which can be manipulated by the neural networks.

-The **train dataloader** performs the following data pre-processing (which includes data augmentation).
+The **training dataloader** performs the following data pre-processing (which includes data augmentation).

 <img src="images/data-loader-train.png"/>

-And the **valid/test dataloaders** perform the following pre-processing.
+And the **validation/test dataloaders** perform the following pre-processing.

 <img src="images/data-loader-test.png"/>